exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ## Getting Started

-We assume you already have running Exasol cluster with version `6.0` or later and Apacke Kafka cluster with version `2.0.0` or later.
+We assume you already have running Exasol cluster with version `6.0` or later and Apache Kafka cluster with version `2.0.0` or later.

 If you use the Confluent Kafka distribution, it should have the version `5.0.0` or later.